-The School of Education's programme of undergraduate courses largely focuses on professional learning.
+The School of Education's undergraduate courses largely focus on professional learning.
 Our undergraduate degrees will enable you to develop a wide range of transferable skills, knowledge and understanding through an excellent educational and cultural experience.

 Our staff are experts in their fields and have been awarded student nominated Lord Dearing awards for the quality of their teaching since its inception.

 View our course pages on the University prospectus:

 The Education BA is an education degree that combines the academic study of educational policies, systems, contexts and practices, with a practical focus on career development in related areas.

 Humanistic Counselling Practice BA